redux-saga/redux-saga/docs/advanced/Channels.md

 }
 ```

-The first argument `eventChannel` is a *subscriber* function.
-The rule of the subscriber is to initialize the external event source (above using `setInterval`), then routes all incoming events from the source to the channel by invoking the supplied `emitter`.
+The first argument in `eventChannel` is a *subscriber* function.
+The role of the subscriber is to initialize the external event source (above using `setInterval`), then routes all incoming events from the source to the channel by invoking the supplied `emitter`.
 In the above example we're invoking `emitter` on each second.

 > Note: You need to sanitize your event sources as to not pass null or undefined through the event channel.
 While it's fine to pass numbers through, we'd recommend structuring your event channel data like your redux actions. `{ number }` over `number`.